-Part I (for use by any staff)
+Part 1 (for use by any staff)

 Pupil's Name: Class:

 Date and Time of Incident: Date and Time (of writing):

 Name:

-Print Print Signature
+Print Signature

 Job Title:

-Record the following factually: What are you worri disclosure by a child use their words)?
+Record the following factually: What are you worried about?
+Who?
+What (if recording a verbal disclosure by a child use their words)?
 Where?
-Where words?
+When (date and time of incident)?
+Any witnesses?